LeighCurran/AuroraPlusHA/README.md

 The Aurora+ integration adds support for retriving data from the Aurora+ API such as:

-- EstimatedBalance - This is shown in the Aurora+ app as 'Balance'
+- Estimated Balance - This is shown in the Aurora+ app as 'Balance'
-- UsageDaysRemaining - This is shown in the Aurora+ app as 'Days Prepaid'
+- Usage Days Remaining - This is shown in the Aurora+ app as 'Days Prepaid'
-- AverageDailyUsage
+- Average Daily Usage
-- AmountOwed
+- Amount Owed
-- ActualBalance
+- Actual Balance
-- UnbilledAmount
+- Unbilled Amount
-- BillTotalAmount
+- BillTotal Amount
+- Number Of Unpaid Bills
+- Bill Over Due Amount
-- NumberOfUnpaidBills
+- Kilowatt Hour Usage
-- BillOverDueAmount
+- Tarrifs

 Note: To use the Aurora+ integration you need a valid account with Aurora.